-Applications to study for Masters and Research Degrees need to be made directly through the University.
+Applications to study for Masters and research degrees at the Royal Agricultural University need to be made directly through the university.

-Applications are welcome at any time during the year (the main application period is between November and May) however it is recommended that you apply as early as possible.
+Applications are welcome at any time during the year (with the main application period being between November and May) however it is recommended that you apply as early as possible.

-We aim to make decisions on applications within two weeks of receipt of having received all required documents.
-As part of the online application, you will be asked to
+We aim to make decisions on applications within two weeks of having received all required documents.
+As part of the online application, you will be asked to:

 - Include a detailed personal statement

 - Upload copies of transcripts and degree certificates for previous study (please note that if the language of the transcript is not in English, we will require a certified translation)

 - Provide contact details for two referees.
 If you already have the references you can upload them with the application form

 If your Bachelor's degree is not from a UK or a majority English speaking country (excluding Canada) or if you are not a national of a majority-English speaking country, then you will need to provide evidence of your English language proficiency.

 N.B.
 As the UK is leaving the EU and the Government announced changes in immigration requirements, applicants from EU countries may need to obtain a visa to study in the UK from January 2021.

 Overview of your studies at the RAU